openkraken/website/docs/api/host-environment/url.en-US.md

 ## Attributes

--`href`
+- `href`
-A String containing the full URL. -`protocol`
+  A String containing the full URL.
+- `protocol`
-A String containing the URL protocol name, with a':' at the end. -`host` A String containing the URL domain name,':', and port number. -`hostname` A String containing the URL domain name. -`port`
+  A String containing the URL protocol name, with a':' at the end.
+- `host`
+  A String containing the URL domain name,':', and port number.
+- `hostname`
+  A String containing the URL domain name.
+- `port`
-A String containing the URL port number. -`pathname`
+  A String containing the URL port number.
-A String beginning with a'/' followed by the URL file path. -`search` A String that starts with a'?' and immediately follows the URL request parameter. -`hash` A String that starts with a'#' immediately followed by the URL anchor mark. -`username` A String containing the username specified in front of the domain name. -`password` A String containing the password specified in front of the domain name. -`origin` read only Returns a String containing the protocol name, domain name, and port number. -`searchParams` Returns a URLSearchParams object used to access the parameters of the current URL GET request.
+- `pathname`
+  A String beginning with a'/' followed by the URL file path.
+- `search`
+  A String that starts with a'?' and immediately follows the URL request parameter.
+- `hash`
+  A String starting with a'#' immediately followed by the URL anchor mark.
+- `username`
+  A String containing the username specified in front of the domain name.
+- `password`
+  A String containing the password specified in front of the domain name.
+- `origin` read only
+  Returns a String containing the protocol name, domain name, and port number.
+- `searchParams`
+  Returns a URLSearchParams object used to access the parameters of the current URL GET request.

-## Method
+## method

--`toString()`
+- `toString()`
   Return a [String](https://developer.mozilla.org/zh-CN/docs/Web/API/DOMString) containing the complete URL.
 It is an alias of [URL.href](https://developer.mozilla.org/zh-CN/docs/Web/API/URLUtils/href), but the difference is that toString cannot be used to modify the value.